saggitar/ubi-interact-python-package/README.md

 which are hard to spot, but easy to fix :)

 ### Windows:
-Python support for Windows has drastically improved, but some of the interesting computational packages are basically only usable on a Linux system.
-Nontheless the ``Ubi-Interact-Python-Node`` aims to be cross-platform.
-Installtion via ``pip`` is recommended, if you use something fancy (e.g. ``Anaconda``) refer to the documentation of your python distribution / package management tool how to install packages from pypi.
+The ``Ubi-Interact-Python-Node`` aims to be cross-platform, working with most interesting computational packages is easier under Linux nonetheless.
+Installation via ``pip`` is recommended, if you use something else (e.g. ``Anaconda``) refer to the documentation of your python distribution / package management tool how to install packages from pypi.

 You can use the Windows python wrapper ``py.exe`` (detailed instructions in the [Python Documentation](https://docs.python.org/3/using/windows.html)) to choose the python version of your environment.